Workflows system limits

 Cell Support

-Okta Workflows isn't covered under Okta’s FedRAMP authorization package regardless of cell.
+Okta Workflows isn't covered under the Okta Federal Risk and Authorization Management Program (FedRAMP) authorization package, regardless of cell.